+7. Approach

-All staff act as the 'emotionally available' adult within school to support children's wellbeing 7.
-Approach Our school takes a non-judgemental, curious and holistic stance when trying to make sense of behaviour; ensuring opportunities for reparation.
+Our school takes a non-judgemental, curious and holistic stance when trying to make sense of behaviour; ensuring opportunities for reparation.
 We will not use practices that can be emotionally harmful (e.g. public shaming - including the use of sad faces against names on classroom boards).
-We base our approach to managing behaviour on the following tenets: • Being 'fair' is not about everyone getting the same (equality) but about everyone getting what they need (equity).
+We base our approach to managing behaviour on the following tenets:

+Being 'fair' is not about everyone getting the same (equality) but about everyone getting what they need (equity).

 Equality treats everyone as if they were the same, requiring the same support and opportunities to reach the same outcome.
 At Broadmayne we recognise that different children will need different support to reach a similar outcome for all.
 We therefore seek to practise equity within the school - we work to identify what our children need and provide this in order to ensure everyone has the same opportunities.
 We treat children differently depending on their needs.

-Behaviour is a form of communication.
+Behaviour is often a form of communication.

 We view behaviour as a communication of an emotional need (whether conscious or unconscious), and we will respond accordingly.

 We take a non-judgmental, curious and empathic attitude towards behaviour.

-We encourage all adults in schools to respond in a way that focuses on the feelings and emotions that might drive certain behaviours, rather than the behaviour itself.
-Children with behavioural difficulties need to be regarded as vulnerable rather than troublesome, and we all have a duty to explore this vulnerability and provide appropriate support.
-"Thinking of a child as behaving badly disposes you to think of punishment.
-Thinking of a child as struggling to handle something difficult encourages you to help them through their distress" (from Colebourne Primary School's Behaviour Policy) • We put relationships first.
+We encourage all adults in schools to respond in a way that focuses on the feelings and emotions that might drive certain behaviours.
+Children with difficult behaviours need to be regarded as vulnerable rather than troublesome, and we all have a duty to explore this vulnerability and provide appropriate support.

+We put relationships first.

 We work to create a school ethos that promotes strong relationships between staff, pupils and their parents/carers.
-We focus on creating a positive school culture and climate that fosters connection, inclusion, respect and value for all members of the school community. • We maintain clear boundaries and expectations around behaviour.
+We focus on creating a positive school culture and climate that fosters connection, inclusion, respect and value for all members of the school community.

+We maintain clear boundaries and expectations around behaviour.